Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 • This course teaches participants the skills and information required to perform day-to-day tasks pertaining to Advanced Network Infrastructures and Network Hardware, Protocols and Services.
 Security Layers, Windows 10 Operating System Security and Advanced Network Security are some of the topics covered.

-• 40 hours (1 week if you take day classes, 2 weeks for evening classes)
+• 40 hours (1 week if taking day classes, and 2 weeks if attending evening classes)

 CompTIA A+